codefresh-io/docs.codefresh.io/_docs/enterprise/behind-the-firewall.md

 ### Checking out code from a private GIT repository

 To check-out code from your private GIT repository, you need to connect first to Codefresh via the [GIT integrations]({{site.baseurl}}/docs/integrations/git-providers/).
-However once you define your GIT provider as *on premise* you also need to mark it as *behind the firewall* as well:
+However, once you define your GIT provider as *on premise* you also need to mark it as *behind the firewall* as well:

 {% include image.html